 Thailand has paradise islands, remarkable wildlife and fascinating cultures.
-These 5 tips will help solo female travellers make the most of the Land of Smiles, while staying safe and hassle-free...
+These five tips will help solo female travellers make the most of the Land of Smiles, while staying safe and hassle-free...

 There's a common perception that Thailand is all about a laid-back, slow-paced way of life, and for the most part that's certainly true.
 Female solo travel in Thailand is certainly more easy-going than in some other countries or around the world, but there are nonetheless a few things to be aware of when adventuring here alone.